infinum/frontend-handbook/JavaScript/Angular.md

 ### [Angular CLI](https://github.com/angular/angular-cli)

 The best way to create a new project is by using Angular CLI.
-It will hide a lot of configuration behind the scenes (you will not have a webpack config exposed for editing), it does some optimizations when compiling your code, and it offers some handy scaffolding tools.
+It will hide a lot of configuration behind the scenes (you will not have a webpack config exposed for editing), do some optimizations when compiling your code, and offer some handy scaffolding tools.

 Install Angular CLI globally with `npm install -g @angular/cli` and check out what you can do with `ng help`.

 **Creating a new project**

-Use Angular CLI for initial project setup:
+Use Angular CLI for the initial project setup:

 ```bash
 ng new my-app
 ```

 As of version 7, there will be a quick wizard-like setup advising you about routing and styling.
 Choose depending on your needs.
-All our Angular projects here at Infinum use routing and SCSS styling.
+All of our Angular projects here at Infinum use routing and SCSS styling.

 **Scaffolding**